-We encourage you to stay in touch via your WhatsApp group, our Yes Futures Coaches' Community on Facebook and the online Coaching team briefings to promote strong teamwork and collaboration.
+We encourage you to stay in touch via your Coaching team's WhatsApp group and the online Coaching team briefings to promote strong teamwork and collaboration.

 Benefits to you

 Yes Futures is a small and rapidly growing charity.
 By joining us at this critical stage in our development you will have a significant impact on our growth and future success.
 Please refer to your role description for details on how volunteering with Yes Futures can benefit you.